andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e2-adding-a-widget/README.md

 #### Description

-In this exercise, you will scaffold, build and run your first iOS project using Backbase CXP Mobile SDK.
+In this exercise, you will add your own custom widget, create a new page by editing the model.json file, and become familiar with customizing the app template by changing the splash screen of your app.

 #### Steps